-• Evaluation metrics provide a sound basis for comparisons Our SRE and ERE metrics provide a sound and standardized means of assessing the effectiveness of LLM compression techniques, considering both the semantic aspects and the precise textual content of LLM outputs on compression directives.

-- Evaluations are limitation by resource constraints The results presented in this paper are inherently limited by a small number of data samples, as well as limited resources. - Reproducibility challenges across releases The LLM models are updated and modified on an unknown basis, which may affect the reproducibility of our results over time.
+- Evaluation metrics provide a sound basis for comparisons Our SRE and ERE metrics provide a sound and standardized means of assessing the effectiveness of LLM compression techniques, considering both the semantic aspects and the precise textual content of LLM outputs on compression directives.
+These metrics support future research on LLM compression by fostering the development of more data-efficient models, and contributing to improved interpretability of LLM outputs. - Evaluations are limitation by resource constraints The results presented in this paper are inherently limited by a small number of data samples, as well as limited resources.
+A principal concern with LLMs is the immense amount of resources required to systematically evaluate bias in outputs at large-scale. - Reproducibility challenges across releases The LLM models are updated and modified on an unknown basis, which may affect the reproducibility of our results over time.
 In a similar vein, different users may observe different model outputs for identical input prompts, for reasons that are not entirely clear, which may limit reproducibility in some cases.